europace/partner-api/README.md

 }
 ```

-### Add Zugriffsrecht
+### Add access right

-In the example, partner ABC12 is given the [Zugriffsrecht](https://docs.api.europace.de/common/glossary/) to XYZ56.
+In the example, partner ABC12 is getting the [Zugriffsrecht](https://docs.api.europace.de/common/glossary/) from XYZ56.
 ABC12 can then access the [Vorgänge](https://docs.api.europace.de/common/glossary/) of XYZ56.

 Requirements:
 * OAuth token has scope `partner:beziehung:schreiben`.